 The Controller's Office provides periodic budget status updates to the City's policy makers during each fiscal year, as required by Section 3.105 of the City Charter.
-The Six-Month budget status report (the "Six-Month Report") was released on February 15, 2022.
+Most recently, the Six-Month budget status report (the "Six-Month Report") was released on February 15, 2022.